jdburgosr/softresize/README.md

 # softresize

 softresize give us four functions to handle the sizing of windows.
 The reference in all windows (except for the windows in the borders down and right) are the mode-line (the base bar) and the right column.
-So `enlarge-window` will move the mode-line of the current buffer upwards, and `reduce-window` will move it to downwards.
+So `enlarge-window` will move the mode-line of the current buffer upwards, and `reduce-window` will move it downwards.
 Similar behavior will occur for horizontal resize.

 ## Instalation